 - contemporary machine learning is not science (because it is engineering, which is not science)

 - that social sciences is largely impossible, (in particular, science education research, it seems, by definition, cannot be science) and indeed

 These are not incoherent stances, but they are idiosyncratic usages of these terms.
 Fortunately, he permits you to use data-led, logically-consistent, peer-reviewed argument to improve human systems, as long as you describe that approach as something other than science-based.
 Probably you can call it science-adjacent, or scientz.

 Idiosyncratic definitions aside, some things he says are worth bearing in mind.
-He defends the idea that traditional methods are not pointless, observers that scientific consensus can be faddish, that incrementalism can be an OK way of improving a thing, that it is complicated to map from coal-face evidence to the overall design of human systems, that human dignity is a real concern and that the weight of evidence is often weak in social research, i.e. that science for policy is hard.
+He defends the idea that traditional methods are not pointless, observes that scientific/professional consensus can be faddish, that incrementalism can be an OK way of improving a thing, that it is complicated to map from coal-face evidence to the overall design of human systems, that human dignity is a real concern and that the weight of evidence is often weak in social research, i.e. that science for policy is hard.
 All good points that apply way beyond teaching, but, errrr not immediately prescriptive.